robustini/eXploraVTOL/README.md

 ![](https://github.com/robustini/eXploraVTOL/blob/main/resources/wing1_superslicer.gif)

-If you decide to use other slicing software such as [Cura](https://3dgbire.com/pages/ultimaker-cura) you should consider adding reinforcements at crucial points, taking a cue from the 3MF projects we provide as an example, compatible only with SuperSlicer.
+If you decide to use other slicing software such as [Cura](https://3dgbire.com/pages/ultimaker-cura) you should consider adding reinforcements at crucial points, taking a cue from the 3MF projects we provide as an example, compatible only with SuperSlicer and PrusaSlicer.
 In this case you will not have to use this 3MFs but import the STLs into your slicing software.

 We used the [Gyroid](https://3dsolved.com/3d-printing-with-gyroid-infills-all-you-need-to-know/) infill for most of the profiles, it comes from Nature, butterflies have an identical structure inside their wings, and Nature is never wrong.